 The shape and form of the pupils in animal eyes are directly related to how they eat, where they spend their time and, if a predator, how they hunt.
 Prey species will tend to prioritize peripheral vision over depth perception, and aquatic animals will have very different pupils to land-based animals.

 It also depends on the evolutionary past of the animal in question.
 We'll go into this in more detail further down the article.

 "House cats have elongated pupils while, their taller lion cousins have round pupils.
 For prey species with horizontally elongated pupils, the shape allows them to receive the most possible light from in front and behind, giving them a panoramic view of the world that helps them to detect predators." - mnn.com.

 In the vast majority of cases no. We have evolved as active hunters who tend to hunt during the day, and we stand upright.

-For this reason, our pupils are round like other large predatory mammals like lions and wolves.
+For this reason, our pupils are round, like other large predatory mammals, such as lions and wolves.

 However, there are some rare genetic disorders where humans can develop pseudo-slitted pupils.
 Called coloboma, the pupil doesn't form correctly when the baby is in the womb.

 This can lead, in extreme cases, to a non-round, sort of slitted pupil.

 What are the different kinds of animal eye pupils?